cs1302uga/cs1302-ce11/README.md

    move toward the correct position.
 You should assume the node to insert is not already in the list.

-1. In your notes, draw the expected linked list after calling your new insert method from `main` passing in the `node` reference as the starting point along with a new node containing the string "Cupid".
+1. In your notes, draw the expected linked list after calling your new insert method from `main` passing in the `b` reference as the starting point along with a new node containing the string "Cupid".
 Your diagram should illustrate any nodes that have been created along with their associated string values and next references.